aerospike/aerospike-client-python/doc/client.rst

         :columns: 1

         * **code** one of the ``aerospike.PRIV_*`` values such as :data:`aerospike.PRIV_READ`
-        * **ns** optional namespace to which the privilege applies, otherwise the privilege applies globally.
+        * **ns** optional namespace, to which the privilege applies, otherwise the privilege applies globally.
-        * **set** optional set within the *ns* to which the privilege applies, otherwise to the entire namespace.
+        * **set** optional set within the *ns*, to which the privilege applies, otherwise to the entire namespace.

     Example: